AngelVzla99/QAProblem/README.md

 # QAProblem
-This repository have different solvers for the [Quadratic assignment problem](https://en.wikipedia.org/wiki/Quadratic_assignment_problem) in c++, this is a well know NP-Complete problem, for this we decide to try different meta heuristics to the better solutions as posible in our benchmark.
+This repository have different solvers for the [Quadratic assignment problem](https://en.wikipedia.org/wiki/Quadratic_assignment_problem) in c++, this is a well know NP-Complete problem, for this we decide to try different meta heuristics to find the best solutions as posible in our benchmark.

 # Algorithms used:
 * Local search